the4thdoctor/pg_chameleon/README.rst

 Configuration parameters
 ********************************
+When installing the package within a virtual environment the setup creates the pg_chameleon configuration directory in $HOME/.pg_chameleon.
+Inside the directory there are three subdirs.

+* config is where the configuration files live.
+Use config-example.yaml as template for the other configuration files.
+Please note the logs and pid directories with relative path will no longer work.
+The you should either use an absolute path or provide the home alias.
+Again, check the config-example.yaml for an example.

+* pid is where the replica pid is created. it can be changed in the configuration file

+* logs is where the logs are saved created. it can be changed in the configuration file

+* sql stores the sql service files and upgrade files, you can ignore it

+The system wide install is partially supported.
+In that case the files are created in /usr/local/etc/pg_chameleon.
+No user's configuration directory is created.
+I'll improve this aspect in the first beta release.

 The tool supports multiple configuration files.
 The replica can run from multiple sources at same time as long as the postgresql destination schema is different.